 Chapter 1: What exactly is 1S-LSD?

-1S-LSD has been considered one of the last legal alternatives to LSD for several years.
-Chemically, it is a derivative that is structurally closely related to LSD.
+For several years now, 1S-LSD has been considered one of the last legal alternatives to LSD.
+Chemically, it is a derivative that is structurally very similar to LSD.

 Properties of 1S-LSD

-- Not classified as a narcotic (so far)
+- Not classified as a narcotic (as of now)

-- It has a similar effect to classic LSD derivatives, but weaker.
+- Has effects similar to those of classic LSD derivatives, but is weaker

-- Available primarily in smart shops and online stores like HappyFlower
+- Available primarily at smart shops and online stores such as HappyFlower

-1S-LSD was the last legal alternative to LSD after substances like 1V-LSD or 1D-LSD had already been banned.
-Many users used it as a "bridge" between the legal market and classic LSD.
+1S-LSD was the last legal alternative to LSD after substances like 1V-LSD and 1D-LSD had already been banned.
+Many users turned to it as a “bridge” between the legal market and traditional LSD.

 Initial discussions